agnesnatasya/assise/README.md

 sudo ./run.sh kernfs
 ~~~

-Make sure to run KernFS on the nodes in the reverse order of 'libfs/src/distributed/rpc_interface.h' to avoid connection
+Make sure to run KernFS on the nodes in the reverse order of 'libfs/src/distributed/rpc_interface.h' to avoid connection establishment issues.
-establishment issues.

 ### 10. Run a test application
+Open a separate window to run the test application.
 This test will write sequentially to a 2GB file using 4K IO and 1 thread
 ~~~
 cd libfs/tests
 sudo ./run.sh iotest sw 2G 4K 1